sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-189	Rotate Array    		36.1%	Medium
+- using reverse
+- using stl
+->>

+<<-229	Majority Element II    		38.1%	Medium
+find elements appear more then n/3 times. one or two candidate O(N), voting algorithm.
+->>
+<<-169	Majority Element    		59.5%	Easy
+find elements appear more than n/2. voting algorithm.
+->>

+<<-238	Product of Array Except Self    		60.9%	Medium
+no division allowed.
+left and right two direction (prefix suffix product) ->>

 <<-360	Sort Transformed Array    		49.3%	Medium
 given array and apply ax%2+bx+c to it. return the array in sorted order. depending on a, it could be a parabolic curve upside or downside.